vidhianand33/Vidhi04-intern-repo/redux_fundamentals.md

 # React Fundamentals

-When to use Redux instead of useState
+## When to use Redux instead of useState ?
-Both useState and Redux are used to manage state in a React app, but they are suited to different situations.

 1.Local vs Global State: